clowwindy/shadowsocks-libev/README.md

 * Debian 8, 9 or higher
 * Ubuntu 14.04 LTS, 16.04 LTS, 16.10 or higher

-For older systems, building `.deb` packages is not supported.
-Please directly install it from source.

 You can build shadowsocks-libev and all its dependencies by script:

 ```bash